cdbruce/L1_Project/Analysis/sFLR/README.txt

 glm_lowFeatures.R: R pipeline of individual logistic regressions on the 7 low-resolution features, using the transformed data “L1_lowFeatures_transformed_randomr” (r=1:10) as the input.
 Generally it is similar with the above pipeline for scalar predictors.

+In the subfolder "select_random_samples", there are 1 scripts and 1 RData, they are:
+1. selecting_random_sample.R: R scripts for selecting one out of 10 random samples (random 1 was selected)
+2. Select_random1.RData: RData containing selected random sample 1

-In each folder (taking random1 as an example), there are 4 RData and 18 tables, they are:
+In the subfolder "random1", there are 4 RData and 18 tables, they are:
 1.’L1_autosomes_results_smoothed_mean_1’: random sample generated based on de novo L1s, pre-transformation variables can be found in “result_mean” after loading the data.

 2.’L1_transformed_random_1.RData’: transformed variables for random sample 1, post-transformation variables can be found in “result_mean” after loading the data.